ptouch718/jquery-hoverdirection/README.md

 	});
 });
 ```
-The folling CSS classes can then be used for styling
+The folling CSS classes can then be used for styling:

 ```
 .<cssPrefix>-enter-top    {}